 Data supporting the carboplatin and PLD doublet as a treatment option in platinum-sensitive HGSOC were generated in the CALYPSO trial, a phase 3 clinical trial sponsored by an international consortium of 10 cancer research organizations.
 The CALYPSO trial enrolled 976 patients, randomized to receive either carboplatin and PLD (48%) or carboplatin and paclitaxel (52%).
 All patients had received a maximum of two prior lines of chemotherapy; in the carboplatin and PLD arm, 88% had received one prior line and 12% had received two prior lines.
 The median interval since last chemotherapy, or therapy-free interval, was 15.2 months in the carboplatin and PLD arm, of whom 35% had a therapy-free interval of 6-12 months and 65% had a therapy-free interval in excess of 12 months.
 The most frequently reported AEs in the carboplatin and PLD arm included neutropenia (80%), nausea (78%), fatigue (78%), anemia (66%), constipation (55%) and vomiting (49%).
 The most common grade 3+ AEs included neutropenia (35%), thrombocytopenia (16%) and anemia (8%).
 In the carboplatin and PLD arm PFS was reported as 11.3 months and OS as 30.7 months.
-Median PFS in the carboplatin and PLD arm was greater than the 9.4 months PFS in the carboplatin and paclitaxel arm (hazard ratio: 0.821, 95% CO, 0.72 - 0.94, P = 0.005).
-Response rates were not reported for the CALYPSO trial.
-Whereas the CALYPSO trial enrolled a majority of patients with treatment-free interval exceeding 12 months, our PiSARRO Phase 1b trial enrolled a majority of patients with partially platinum-sensitive disease which is generally recognized as a patient population with inferior treatment outcomes.
+Median PFS in the carboplatin and PLD arm was greater than the 9.4 months PFS in the carboplatin and pLC arm was greater than the 9.4 months PFS in the carboplatin and PLD arm CALYPSO trial, have enrolled approximately 500 - 1000 patients to demonstrate statistical significance in PFS.

-In the third quarter of 2016, enrollment commenced in the Phase 2 portion of the PiSARRO trial and concluded at 211 patients.
-The Phase 2 part was an open-label, randomized, controlled multi-center trial to assess whether patients with platinum-sensitive recurrent HGSOC would benefit from treatment with APR-246 in combination with carboplatin/PLD chemotherapy regimen.
-All patients were required to have accumulation of p53 as assessed by immunohistochemistry, a surrogate marker of mutant p53.
+In the third quarter of 2016, enrollment commenced in the Phase 2 portion of the PiSARRO trial and enrollment was concluded at 211 patients in April 2018.
+The Phase 2 part was an open-label, randomized, controlled multi-center trial to assess whether patients with platinum-sensitive recurrent HGSOC would benefit from treatment with eprenetapopt in combination with carboplatin/PLD chemotherapy regimen.
+All patients were required to have accumulation of p53 as assessed by immunohistochemistry.
+The primary endpoint for the Phase 2 part was PFS, defined as the time from registration to the time of disease progression or relapse or death, or the date of last tumor assessment without any such event.